 - Set the barbell up to be about hip height.

-- Lie on the ground, get under the barbell.
+- Lie on the ground and get under the barbell.

 - Pull yourself up until your chest touches the bar.